ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 A `node_modules` directory is now created inside the theme contains all the Gulp source files, and `package.json` file has been updated to include Gulp as a development dependency.

-Some Gulp tasks like [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) require ES6-style Promises support, so we can install the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill, and then require it at the top of the `gulpfile.js` as we will do next.
+Some Gulp tasks like [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) require ES6-style Promises support, so you can install the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill, and then require it at the top of the `gulpfile.js` as we will do next.

 ```
 npm install es6-promise --save-dev
 ```

-Let's create an empty `gulpfile.js` configuration file, which will be used to define our Gulp tasks such as JavaScript and Sass.
+The last step to configure Gulp is to create an empty `gulpfile.js` configuration file, which will be used to define Gulp tasks such as JavaScript and Sass.

-Our `gulpfile.js` starter file will be like this:
+The `gulpfile.js` starter file will be like this:

 ```js
 require('es6-promise').polyfill();